Table of Contents

 Prevention of Bovine Spongiform Encephalopathy

 Prevention can only be done by regulating the constituents of the feed given to dairy cows.
-In the UK and US, body parts like brain, spinal cord and eyes are considered to be high risk and proper methods are proposed for their disposal.
+In the UK and US, body parts like the brain, spinal cord, and eyes are considered to be high risk and proper methods are proposed for their disposal.

 Diagnostic Criteria of CJD

 The most important magnetic resonance imaging findings in sporadic CJD are high-intensity signals in the caudate, putamen, or cortex on diffusion-weighted imaging and FLAIR sequences.

 Invariant CJD, symmetrical hyper-intensity of the posterior thalamus relative to the anterior putamen on T2 or FLAIR MRI images is the most common finding.

 The most important finding on EEG in patients with CJD is periodic, triphasic sharp wave complexes.